-Process:
+Needs Assessment Process:

-- 1. Assign co-chairs for the regional team - 2.
-Assemble the regional stakeholder team.
-All groups of stakeholders must be represented on each regional team. - 3.
-Gather, review, and analyze data - 4.
-Convene the regional stakeholder team (must meet at least twice throughout this process; virtual meetings are acceptable) - 5.
-Complete the needs assessment Template - All steps and all parts are required - Incomplete assessments will not be approved - Add rows to tables as needed - Include the data evaluation tools, spreadsheets, and other materials that show how labor data was evaluated - Include a copy of meeting documentation and/or minutes - 6.
-Submit the finalized Template for the state approval at PerkinsV@ksbor.org
+- 1. Assign co-chairs for the regional team.

+- 2. Assemble the regional team.
+All categories of community partners must be represented on each regional team.
+A minimum of two community partners for each category are required.

+- 3. Gather, review, and analyze data.

+- 4. Convene the regional team (must meet at least twice throughout this process; virtual meetings are acceptable).

+- 5. Complete the needs assessment Template:

+- All steps and all parts are required.

+- Incomplete assessments will not be approved.

+- Add rows to tables as needed. - Include the data evaluation tools, spreadsheets, and other materials that show how labor data was evaluated. - Include a copy of meeting documentation and/or minutes. - 6.
+Submit the finalized Template for the state approval at PerkinsV@ksbor.org by February 1, 2024. - 7.
+Depending on service areas and partnerships, secondary and postsecondary partners can participate in multiple regions.